Chicken Marsala with Creamy Mushroom Sauce

 - Cook in one layer without stirring until the mushrooms are golden brown on one side.
 Stir in the shallot, garlic, thyme and ¾ teaspoon salt.
 Cook 2-3 more minutes, stirring frequently, until the shallots are translucent.
 Transfer the mushrooms to a bowl.

 - Return the skillet to medium-high heat and add the remaining tablespoon of butter and olive oil.
 When the butter has melted, add the dredged chicken pieces to the pan.
-Cook about 5 minutes per side, until golden brown on both sides.
-If you're pan isn't large enough to hold all the chicken without crowding, cook them in 2 batches.
+Cook about 5 minutes per side, until golden brown on both sides (they'll still be a undercooked at this point).
+Note: If you're pan isn't large enough to hold all the chicken without crowding, cook them in 2 batches.

 - Pour the Marsala into the pan — it should begin to boil instantly.
 Cook until the wine is almost completely evaporated and reduced to a sticky glaze.
 Add the cream, chicken broth and mushrooms (including all the juice they exuded), nudging the chicken here and there while gently stirring the sauce.
-Bring to a simmer and cook until the sauce is lightly thickened, 5-7 minutes.
+Bring to a simmer and cook until the sauce is lightly thickened, and the chicken is cooked through, 5-7 minutes

 - Remove the pan from the heat.
 Sprinkle the parsley over the chicken and serve.